Our Areas of Expertise

 The Colorado Coalition for the Homeless believes housing is the cornerstone to living a healthy, satisfying life.
 To that end, we work to match people with suitable housing where they can achieve stability and an improved quality of life and level of health.
-Each year, we operate 19 high-quality permanent supportive housing and affordable housing properties managed by the Renaissance Property Management Corporation and administer nearly 1,300 vouchers, supporting over 3,300 households with housing options in an increasingly unaffordable state.
+Each year, we operate 19 high-quality permanent supportive housing and affordable housing properties and administer nearly 2,300 vouchers, supporting over 4,300 households with housing options in an increasingly unaffordable state.

-Each Renaissance property has its own character and supports the diverse needs of our residents who vary from individuals to families.
+Each property has its own character and supports the diverse needs of our residents who vary from individuals to families.
 Quality architectural designs and environmental standards add value to neighborhoods and cultivate pride and well-being among residents.
 Buildings are close to public transportation to support the residents, and offer many amenities, depending on location, including community rooms for meetings and classes, computer labs, playgrounds, and outdoor space to congregate.

 Most importantly, wrap-around supportive services such as counseling, life skills training, financial literacy, and employment assistance are available at most locations to support the residents to maintain safe and stable housing.
 We address the causes and consequences of homelessness through housing and support services provides critical assistance to over 21,000 families and individuals each year.

 The following listings showcase our properties with the most recent opening of Renaissance Downtown Lofts in 2018.
-We broke ground on December 18, 2018 on the Veterans Renaissance Apartments at Fitzimons for veterans at-risk or currently experiencing homelessness.
+We broke ground on December 18, 2018 on the Veterans Renaissance Apartments at Fitzsimons for veterans at-risk or currently experiencing homelessness.

 Housing First Approach